Canadian electoral system: Voting accommodations

 Helping to remove obstacles to voting is an important part of Elections Canada's work.
 Voters who are not able to vote on polling day can vote at the advance polls.
 A mail-in special ballot is available for Canadians who are away from their ridings, travelling or temporarily resident overseas.
 Even Canadians in their own ridings during the election period may use the special ballot if they do not wish to go to a polling station.
 In special cases, electors with a disability may vote at home, in the presence of an election officer.
 Mobile polls serve voters living in certain institutions, such as nursing homes for people who are elderly or who have a disability.

 Wherever possible, election officers at polling stations speak both official languages (English and French).
 In addition, a deputy returning officer can appoint and swear in an interpreter to help communicate with a voter.

 All votes are made on the same standard heavy paper ballot, which is inserted in a standard cardboard box, furnished by Elections Canada.
 The ballot and the box are devised to ensure that no one except the elector knows the individual choice that was made.

-Voting Reform
+Voting reform

-Canadian Prime Minister, Justin Trudeau, has opened the way for some form of voting reform in Canada.
-Specifically, he is in favour of adapting instant-runoff voting, often referred to as ranked voting or the alternative vote.
+In 2021, Prime Minister Justin Trudeau said he was in favour of adopting the single-winner ranked voting system known as instant-runoff voting or preferential voting.

-Some groups, however, contest this decision in favour of a more proportional representation based system, arguing that the alternative vote will further skew election results in favour of Trudeau's party.
+Trudeau promised electoral reform in the 2015 campaign but did not develop a consensus with other political parties.
+He stated he could not implement electoral reform if all parties were not in agreement.
+Each party had different suggestions, with some wanting to retain first-past-the-post.
+Very few government proposals have approval of every political party represented in the House of Commons.